SummerS-tars/SoftwareEngineering/3_pj/QuestionLocate.md

 ]
 Do not explain the reason.
 Do not make up your answer.
 Don't miss anything because of newlines and whitespaces.
 I will give you a code summary of a Spring Boot project.
-Your task is to analyse the code summary and then try to complement "git commit message".
+Your task is to analyze the code summary and then try to complement "git commit message".
 You need to decide which function is needed to be created, deleted, or updated, and then reply with the format defined above.
 ```